-In 2003 the Dutch artist Vermeer was the subject of the film Girl with a Pe Earring which showed a fictional 1. ( RELATION ) between the painter and his maid.
-Since then, Vermeer's work has become more and more popular for his 2. ( STAND ) ability to capture light and colon However, Vermeer died in 1675 when he was only 43, and he left only paintings behind.
-The fact that he painted so little has led to 3. een ore our.
-35 (FAMOUS) cases of 4 (FRAUD) making counterf versions of his works.
-These have been sold for huge prices, and only afterward s a 5.
+In 2003 the Dutch artist Vermeer was the subject of the film Girl with a Pearl Earring which showed a fictional 1.
+(RELATION) between the painter and his maid.
+Since then, Vermeer's work has become more and more popular for his 2.
+(STAND) ability to capture light and colour.
+However, Vermeer died in 1675 when he was only 43, and he left only 35 paintings behind.
+The fact that he painted so little has led to 3.
+(FAMOUS) cases of 4.
+(FRAUD) making counterfeit versions of his works.
+These have been sold for huge prices, and only afterwards a 5.
 (BREAK) was made that they were fakes.
-The cost of a new discovery means it is now 6 (LIKEL Y ) that all of the real 35 pictures will ever appear together in one place.
-Because of this, a new museum in Vermeer's home town has 7 (RECENT) opened, which aims to show all of the artis works - in the form of reproductions.
-The Vermeer Centre (Vermeer Centrum) the artist's home city of Delft has produced a 8 (BREAT re-creation of Vermeer's world, including projections of all of his works on walls. the Also, in the building there are models of the houses where Vermeer worked a and the equipment that he used.
+The cost of a new discovery means it is now 6.
+(LIKELY) that all of the real 35 pictures will ever appear together in one place.
+Because of this, a new museum in Vermeer's home town has 7.
+(RECENT) opened, which aims to show all of the artist's works - in the form of reproductions.
+The Vermeer Centre (Vermeer Centrum) in the artist's home city of Delft has produced a 8.
+(BREATH) re-creation of Vermeer's world, including projections of all of his works on the walls.
+Also, in the building there are models of the houses where Vermeer worked and the equipment that he used.
 There is also information on the 9.
-(HISTORY) background to his work and a 3D animation which provides explanation of the 10(COMPOSE) process used by Verme in creating his small number of masterpieces.
+(HISTORY) background to his work and a 3D animation which provides an explanation of the 10.
+(COMPOSE) process used by Vermeer in creating his small number of masterpieces.

 Task 5.
 For questions 1-10, complete the second sentence so it has a similar meaning to the first sentence, using the word given.
 Do not change the word given.
-You must use between two and five words, including the word given. words, merdding the word given.
-Miranda has always had great respect for her grandfather.
-LOOKED Miranda has always her grandfather.
-2. John arrives home late so that he doesn't have to go shopping.
-John arrives home late so that he doesn't have to go shopping.GETS John shopping by arriving home , late.
-3. A friend of mine happened to find a valuable old painting in a junk shop.
-CAME
+You must use between two and five words, including the word given.

+- 1. Miranda has always had great respect for her grandfather.
+LOOKED

+- Miranda has always her grandfather.

+- John arrives home late so that he doesn't have to go shopping.

+GETS

+John shopping by arriving home